agraef/raptor/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Changing Presets, Tempo and Meter

+The main Raptors patch has a raptor-preset subpatch offering controls to change presets, meter and tempo in a convenient fashion.

+The preset-changing control is the radio button strip in the right upper corner of the subpatch.
+Simply click on one of the radio buttons to change the preset.
+This will affect all three parts.
+Note that currently the preset names for the different parts are hard-wired, so in order to change these you'll have to open the subpatch and edit the patch accordingly.
+Also note that once the patch has been loaded, switching presets will *not* affect the tempo and meter any more, so that these can be changed freely with the corresponding controls, see below.
+To force tempo and meter settings to be loaded from a preset, click the red button in the lower right corner of the subpatch and then choose the presets you want to load by clicking on the corresponding radio button as usual.

+The tempo (in BPM a.k.a. beats per minute) can be changed using the slider or the number entry widget in the bottom row of the subpatch.
+By default, in tempo calculations a "beat" is taken to mean a quarter note.
+The actual frequency of base pulses in the chosen meter is then $m/4$ times the BPM value, where $m$ is the denominator of the meter (see below).

+The meter can be changed with the three strips of radio buttons in the middle of the subpatch.
+The *green* strip changes the numerator, the *red* strip the denominator of the meter.
+In addition, the white strip allows you to change the number of subdivisions of the meter's base pulse in order to play tuplets (subdivisions in the range from 1 to 7 can be entered using the radio buttons).

+The meter is displayed in the symbol entry widget above the white strip of radio buttons, and can also be entered directly there.
+The format used by Raptor allows you to specify the meter using the customary $n/m$ notation where $n$ denotes the numerator (the number of base pulses making up a measure) and $m$ the denominator of the meter.
+The latter is usually a power of 2, but Raptor allows you to use any positive integer there which is useful when tuplets are the base pulse of the meter.
+Moreover, the numerator $n$ can also be specified in *stratified* form by explicitly listing the decomposition of the meter into different levels separated by dashes.
+E.g., 12/16 can also be specified as 4-3/16 or 2-2-3/16.
+Or you could write 6-2/16 or 2-3-2/16 to denote a 6/8 meter subdivided into 16th notes.
+Likewise, a 6/8 meter subdivided into triplets would be specified as 18/24, 6-3/24 or 2-3-3/24.

+The default meter is 4/4 (common time) a.k.a.
+2-2/4.
+If you don't specify a stratified meter, Raptor does the stratification internally anyway, by decomposing the numerator into its prime factors in ascending order.
+Finally, if the denominator $m$ is omitted, Raptor chooses the power of 2 which is nearest to the numerator as a reasonable default, so that in most cases you can also just specify the (unstratified or stratified) numerator of the meter.
+E.g., 2 becomes 2/2, 3 becomes 3/4, 9 becomes 3-3/8, 12 becomes 2-2-3/16, 2-3-2 becomes 2-3-2/16, etc.

+Note that the raptor-preset patch always changes tempo and meter for all Raptor parts simultaneously.
+However, it is also possible to change meter and tempo (and even the definition of a "beat") by changing the corresponding values in each individual Raptor part.
+This complicates things, but makes it possible to produce polyrhythms in Raptor.

+Also note that in the present implementation changing tempo and meter only takes effect at measure boundaries, so at present it is *not* possible to change tempo and meter at some arbitrary point inside a measure.
+This is a very fundamental limitation of Raptor's design, so don't expect this to change anytime soon.
+However, it is usually possible to work around this limitation by using shorter measures with the appropriate meter and tempo changes.
+(This can become difficult to control in real-time, though, so you'll want to use DAW as time master to automatize the meter and tempo changes in such cases.)

+## Editing Presets

+You can click the Edit button in each of the three Raptor parts to open the corresponding subpatch, which will give you a bunch of additional control parameters which can be changed to affect Raptor's operation.
+(A more detailed description of the parameters is beyond the scope of this document, so we refer the reader to the raptor.pure script instead.)

+Once you have changed the parameters to your liking, you can close the subpatch and click the Save button to write your changes to the corresponding preset file.
+You can also use the SaveAs button if you want to save the settings in a new preset file instead, or use the Load button to load a different preset file.

 ## Controller Assignments